GlacioHack/xdem/doc/source/qgis_plugin.md

 To get started with the plugin's features, here are two examples, a coregistration followed by deriving the slope.
 The dataset used is the same as that used in the other xdem examples, which is Longyearbyen, described in {ref}`data`.

 ### Coregistration
-The coregistration methods that are available in the Python API ({ref}`supported_coreg_method`) are also included in the plugin, each with its own dedicated interface.
+The coregistration methods available in the Python API ({ref}`supported_coreg_method`) are also included in the plugin, each with its own dedicated interface.
-Inputs can be layers that are already loaded in QGIS or files directly from disk.
+Inputs can be layers that are already loaded in QGIS or files directly on disk.
-Outputs can be saved to temporary files (the default) or written on disk.
+Outputs can be saved to temporary files (by default) or written on disk.
 Here is the co-registration interface for the {ref}`lzd` method.

 :::{figure} imgs/qgis_plugin/coreg_interface.png